hlaff147/hlaff147/README.md

 ### About me
 🎓 Graduating with a bachelor's degree in Computer Science from the Federal University of Pernambuco.

-👨‍💻 Currently employed as a Software Engineer at Bradesco, one of Brazil's largest banks, focusing on Open Finance.
-My work involves crafting microservices using Java, Spring, MongoDB, Kafka, and Azure, to drive innovation in the financial sector.
+👨‍💻 Currently employed as a Software Engineer at Bradesco, one of Brazil's largest banks, specializing in Open Finance.
+I architect and develop microservices utilizing Java, Spring, MongoDB, Kafka, and Azure, driving innovation within the financial sector.

-👨‍💼 Also a graduate in Analysis and Systems Development.
+👨‍💼 Additionally, I hold a degree as a Technician in Analysis and Systems Development.

-📚 Passionate about Clean Code, Data Science, and the continuous pursuit of excellence in Software Engineering.
+📚 Passionate about Clean Code, Data Science, and relentlessly pursuing excellence in Software Engineering.

-🚀 Certifications: AZ-900 with preparation for DP-900 underway.
+🚀 Certified in AZ-900 with ongoing preparation for DP-900.

-⚙️ Stack: Java, Spring, MongoDB, Kafka, Azure, Python, Django, SQL, Git, Scikit-learn, Pandas, Matplotlib, Seaborn, and AWS.
+⚙️ Proficient in a wide array of technologies including Java, Spring, MongoDB, Kafka, Azure, Python, Django, SQL, Git, Scikit-learn, Pandas, Matplotlib, Seaborn, and AWS.

-📊 Data and AI enthusiast with a love for fusing data with intelligence and creating plans that harness the full potential of the data to make the future ever-smarter.
+📊 Data and AI enthusiast with a fervent commitment to leveraging data intelligently, driving towards a future where data empowers smarter decision-making and innovation.

 ⚙️ &nbsp;GitHub Analytics
 <div>